awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 WebSockets connections are inherently sticky\.
 If the client requests a connection upgrade to WebSockets, the target that returns an HTTP 101 status code to accept the connection upgrade is the target used in the WebSockets connection\.
 After the WebSockets upgrade is complete, cookie\-based stickiness is not used\.

 You enable sticky sessions at the target group level\.
 You can also set the duration for the stickiness of the load balancer\-generated cookie, in seconds\.
 The duration is set with each request\.
 Therefore, if the client sends a request before each duration period expires, the sticky session continues\.
-If you enable sticky sessions on multiple target groups, we recommend that you configure the same duration for all target groups\.

 **To enable sticky sessions using the console**